HaploConduct/HaploConduct/polyte/README.md

 Large regions, such as whole human chromosomes, require an approach that divides read set into bins, such that each bin can be processed individually.
 Currently, this binning is done based on alignments to a reference genome.

-To process genomic regions larger than 100kb, call `polyte-split.py` instead of `polyte.py`.
+To process genomic regions larger than 100kb, call haploconduct in `polyte-split` mode instead of `polyte`.
 This pipeline takes the same input and parameters, along with three additional parameters:
 * `--ref` **(required)**
 Reference genome in fasta format, used for binning the reads')
 * `--split_size`